 For the next MVP, you can start adding new features that are also widely used in banking transactions such as funds transfer and customer support.

 The next MVPs will have to possess added features to your remote banking system.
-You can start adding bills payment, online purchase, and loyalty programs, respectively.
+You can start adding bills payment, online purchases, and loyalty programs, respectively.

-Ask yourself.
+- Ask yourself.
 Ask yourself and ask your team.
 What is the motivation behind this product?
 What is your vision for the product?
 Are there personal and business goals that you are trying to achieve?
-The answers to these questions will be integral to guide you on your way to create your first MVP.
+The answers to these questions will be integral to guiding you on your way to creating your first MVP.